ipfs/js-ipfs-unixfs/packages/ipfs-unixfs-importer/README.md

 `options` is an JavaScript option that might include the following keys:

-- `wrap` (boolean, defaults to false): if true, a wrapping node will be created
+- `wrapWithDirectory` (boolean, defaults to false): if true, a wrapping node will be created
 - `shardSplitThreshold` (positive integer, defaults to 1000): the number of directory entries above which we decide to use a sharding directory builder (instead of the default flat one)
 - `chunker` (string, defaults to `"fixed"`): the chunking strategy.
 Supports:
   - `fixed`